-Residential customers are approximately 97% of the District's customer base and consume approximately 90% of the water produced annually by the District.
+Residential customers are approximately 95% of the District's customer base and consume approximately 45% of the water produced annually by the District.
+Commercial customers are approximately 5% of the District's customer base and consume approximately 28% of the water produced annually by the District.
 The District currently has a total of four groundwater wells with a maximum production capacity of 3,160 gallons per minute.